TACC/tacc-containers/README.md

 In the [examples](examples) directory, we have a file called `run_julia.py`, which computes the [Julia set](https://en.wikipedia.org/wiki/Julia_set) and was adapted from one of [mpi4py's examples](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html#examples).

-To build a container to run `run_julia.py` on an Infiniband system at TACC, a new Docker container needs to be built with the following requirements:
+To build a container to run `run_julia.py` on an InfiniBand system at TACC, a new Docker container needs to be built with the following requirements:

 * Starts **FROM** `tacc-[OS]-mvapich2.3-ib`
 * Installs necessary python dependencies